In the Book of Proverbs, King Solomon cautions, “Do not forsake your own friend or your father’s friend.”

-On this fateful day, I was having a discussion with one of them.
-He was moaning about how he’d been cheated in many business deals over the years.
+The maxim brings to mind a conversation I once had with a friend.
+(I belong to a group of friends who have collaborated on many NGO projects in the last 10 years.
+Some of those people are more financially stable than others.)
+On this fateful day, my friend was moaning about how he’d been cheated in many business deals over the years.
 I asked who he had done business with and none of the names sounded familiar.
-I then asked why he had never worked with our mutual friends on those deals.
-He sounded dismissive like he had grown beyond them and they were no longer on his level.
+Confused, I asked why he had never worked with our mutual friends on those deals.
+He sounded dismissive like he had grown beyond them and they were no longer at his level in life.

-I then reminded him that those friends were the ones who had his back on numerous projects many years ago.
-They raised money from scarce resources.
-They never sought fame or fortune but stood up for causes.
+I reminded my friend that those people were the ones who had his back on numerous projects over the years.
+They raised money from scarce resources when it was needed.
+They neither sought fame nor fortune, but stood up for the right thing.
 Now that he had made money, suddenly those efficient and reliable friends were no longer worthy of consultation or collaboration.